francescoraves483/LTNT/README.md

 # How does LTNT work?

-LTNT work with a master-slave paradigm.
+LTNT works using a master-slave paradigm.
 One hardware device acts as master, and it is directly controlled by the user, for instance for starting a measurement session.
-The LTNT test manager on the master can be configured via an INI configuration file (LTNT.ini).
+The *LTNT test manager* on the master can be configured via an INI configuration file (**LTNT.ini**).

-The other hardware device acts instead as a slave.
-On the slave the LTNT test manager should be installed as a service, and be always ready to accept connections from the master.
+The other hardware device acts instead as slave.
+On the slave the *LTNT test manager* should be installed as a *service*, and be always ready to accept connections from the master.
-It is then completely controlled by the master (its configuration parameters are also received from the master and no INI file is needed) and the user only needs to access it, for the time being, to collect the CSV logs after a measurement session.
+It is then completely controlled by the master (its configuration parameters are also received from the master and no INI file is used) and the user only needs to access it, for the time being, to collect the CSV logs after a measurement session.

-After a measurement session, the LTLT software will output a series of CSV files containing all the measured metrics, inside the folders specified in the LTNT.ini configuration file.
+After a measurement session, the LTLT software will output a series of CSV files containing all the measured metrics.

+These files will be saved inside the folders specified in the LTNT.ini configuration file of the master (the same folder names and paths will be then used in the slave file system).

 # Steps for preparing and installing the platform
 ## The case with Ethernet connection to the two ends of the network under test and the usage of the suggested hardware is considered

 * Get two APU2x4 boards, and choose the device which will become the master, and the one which will become the slave.
+* We will now download and install OpenWrt in the two boards.
 * Clone the git repository of OpenWrt on a Linux PC (e.g. running Ubuntu 20.04 LTS):
 ```
 git clone https://git.openwrt.org/openwrt/openwrt.git